We try to reach our goal of more climate action and sustainability in a parallel approach:

 - Sail system development

-Despite the technical stuff we support the Marshall Islands on political level too.
+Despite the technical stuff we support the Marshall Islands as part of the GIZ implemented Low Carbon Sea Transport Project (LCST) on political level too.
 Main fields are new shipping legislation and international meetings such as the UN Climate Conferences.